 Continuo Classes details

-Participants will attend a concert by the Tafelmusik Baroque Orchestra and Chamber Choir, with baritone Peter Harvey, on Tuesday May 30, as well as a Faculty Chamber Recital on Sunday June 4.
+Participants will attend a concert by the Tafelmusik Baroque Orchestra and Chamber Choir on Monday, June 11, as well as a Faculty Chamber Recital on Saturday, June 16.

 Opera workshop scenes will be showcased for other participants and faculty at the end of the Institute.

-The Institute ends with a public concert by all participants and faculty: the combined forces of the TBSI Orchestra, TBSI Choir, Tafelmusik Baroque Orchestra, and Tafelmusik Chamber Choir, all directed by Jeanne Lamon and Ivars Taurins.
-This concert is held in the resplendent acoustics of Grace Church on-the-Hill on the final evening of the Institute, Sunday June 11.
+The Institute ends with a public concert by all participants and faculty: the combined forces of the TBSI Orchestra, TBSI Choir, Tafelmusik Baroque Orchestra, and Tafelmusik Chamber Choir.
+This concert is held in the resplendent acoustics of Grace Church on-the-Hill on the final evening of the Institute, Saturday June 23.

 Annual Bach Bash details

-All participants are invited to join in a spirited reading of one of Bachâ€™s large-scale choral works, directed by Ivars Taurins, assisted by Ann Monoyios, Peter Harvey, and some of the instrumental faculty members.
+All participants are invited to join in a spirited reading of one of Bachâ€™s large-scale choral works, directed by Ivars Taurins, assisted by various faculty members.
 Past â€˜bashesâ€™ have traditionally featured the St. John Passion and St. Matthew Passion.

 Lectures will be offered by faculty members and guests on various aspects of baroque music, performance practice, theatre, and art.